Heat Advisory issued for East Bay Hills, Diablo Range

 - Move to air conditioning, drink cool water

-Heat Stoke:
+Heat Stroke:

 - Sweating stopped, body temperature getting hot